Cryptocurrency as an Investable Asset Class: Coming of Age: THE SEVEN STYLIZED FACTS OF CRYPTOCURRENCY

 One of the defining features of blockchain and one of the important innovations that it delivers is that blockchains create a continuously updated, public, and verifiable record of economic activity.
 Blockchains provide an observable, real-time map of user adoption and economic interactions.
 This makes them particularly useful for studying how information absorption affects asset values.
 As Metcalfe's law put it, ``the value of a network grows as the square of the number of its users.''

-Empirically, \cite{liu2021accounting} show that on-chain user adoption---measured as new user growth---has a statistically and economically significant effect on cryptocurrency prices.
+Empirically, \cite*{liu2021accounting} show that on-chain user adoption---measured as new user growth---has a statistically and economically significant effect on cryptocurrency prices.
 Importantly, this single on-chain variable accounts for about 8\% of the variation in cryptocurrency returns.
-In time-series tests for the largest coins, on-chain user adoption alone can account for more than 10\% of the variation in their returns.
+In time‑series tests for the largest coins, on-chain user adoption alone can account for more than 10\% of the variation in their returns.

-\cite{liu2021accounting} also examine how markets absorb this information and what conditions amplify its relevance.
-Event-time evidence shows a sharp price reaction when weekly adoption information is realized, with muted pre-announcement behavior and no post-announcement drift---in contrast to equities.
+\cite*{liu2021accounting} also examine how markets absorb this information and what conditions amplify its relevance.
+Event‑time evidence shows a sharp price reaction when weekly adoption information is realized, with muted pre‑announcement behavior and no post‑announcement drift---in contrast to equities.
 The result gives evidence that investors fully incorporate the information at the weekly frequency.

-Lastly, \cite{liu2021accounting} show that the crypto value measure, constructed as the price-to-new-address ratio, negatively predicts cryptocurrency returns---a result we discuss in Fact 4.
+Lastly, \cite*{liu2021accounting} show that the crypto value measure, constructed as the price-to-new-address ratio, negatively predicts cryptocurrency returns---a result we discuss in stylized fact 2.

+Taken together, these results connect to classic theories of networks and information diffusion and suggest that network-based adoption and propagation forces are quantitatively important for cryptocurrency returns---arguably more so than in mature equity markets.